adventuremomblog

 Most tanking outfitters use benches for guests to sit on instead of lawn chairs for a more comfortable ride.

-Tanking is a new way (for most people) to experience floating down the river that is easier than kayaking or canoeing.
-You basically sit back and enjoy the ride and let the river current do most of the work.
+Tanking is a new way (for most people) to experience floating down the river that’s easier than kayaking or canoeing.
+You relax and let the river current do most of the work.

-You’re provided with a paddle/ oar to help steer when you’re too close to the bank and to help navigate parts of the river that have a shallow waterway with sandy bottoms.
+You’re provided with a paddle/ oar to help steer when you’re too close to the bank to help navigate parts of the river with a shallow waterway with sandy bottoms.

 The origin story of tanking goes back to a local rancher who decided to try something unconventional in the water but I haven’t found anyone online who claims to be credited as “the first.”